-Norman has 34 years' experience in the health industry, with 23 of those years in private health insurance.
-This health insurance experience includes 10 years as a fund CEO, 3 years as the Federal Private Health Insurance Ombudsman, 3 years as an industry advocate and 8 years on the Peoplecare board.
-Norman has also held director positions on various health related boards, commencing in 1998 as a director on the inaugural Victorian Ambulance Board and since then, on boards of the NHBS Retirement Villages Pty Ltd, NHBS Company Limited, HAMB Systems Limited, Australian Health Service Alliance Limited, and now on the Lysaght Peoplecare Limited Board as a director appointed in 2006 and as Chairman since 2007.
+Norman has 35 years' experience in the health industry, with 25 of those years in private health insurance.
+This health insurance experience includes 10 years as a fund CEO, 3 years as the Federal Private Health Insurance Ombudsman, 3 years as an industry advocate and 9 years on the Peoplecare Board.
+Norman has also held director positions on various health related boards, commencing in 1998 as a director on the inaugural Victorian Ambulance Board and since then, on boards of the NHBS Retirement Villages Pty Ltd, NHBS Company Limited, HAMB Systems Limited, Australian Health Services Alliance Limited, and now on the Lysaght Peoplecare Limited Board.

-Norman's professional qualifications include a Diploma of Business and he is also a Fellow of the Australian Institute of Company Directors.
+Norman's professional qualifications include a Diploma of Business and he is also a Graduate Fellow of the Australian Institute of Company Directors.